gspiegelberg-pivotal/sar2pg/README.md

 ### Group Attributes - REQUIRED

 Defining attributes per group is required for existing queries.
 These attributes are helpful to reduce graph noise such as identifying data volumes.
 Attributes currently supported are:
-1. datavolX where X is unique per group identifying data volumes
+1. datavolX where X is unique per group identifying data volumes where volume names exactly match that in sar disk stats section
 1. net.interconnect defining Greenplum private interconnect

 ```